luoluobuli/WebGPU-MPM-based-Snow-Simulation/README.md

 ```

 #### Next steps
 After running the 4 steps repeatedly in a simulation loop, our MPM implementation is complete!
-Notably, if you add forces other than gravity, you can start to notice the particles bunching up.
-The velocities of particles will influence nearby particles, making the material look more cohesive, with a goopy or stringy look, especially if you add forces other than gravity.
+Notably, if you add forces other than gravity or set the initial velocities in different directions, you can start to notice the particles bunching up.
+The velocities of particles will influence nearby particles, making the material look more cohesive, with a goopy or stringy look.

 At this point, though, we've only modeled external forces.
 In fact, if we only have gravity, then we'll just see all the particles fall straght down through the material, which isn't very interesting and doesn't really model any material all that well.
-Let's make things more interesting!
+We can make things more interesting!

 ### Internal forces
 Recall how our material points represent samples of how a continuous material is moving or deformed at each of our particles' positions.
 It turns out that deformation is the key to adding internal forces!